 A Perfect Point of View

-Sometimes the archerfish takes aim while it’s head is still underwater.
+Sometimes the archerfish takes aim while its head is still underwater.
 Because light bends when it hits the water, the archerfish must compensate for the refraction of this imaging when it focuses on its target.
-Instinctually, the archerfish compensates, in real time, for any factors that impairs its ability to focus.
+Instinctually, the archerfish compensates, in real-time, for any factors that impair its ability to focus.

 Lucent lighting is embedded in the Universal Inspection Head.
 This allows the Surface Analyst 5001 to remove reflectivity and increase contrast while illuminating surfaces with diverse finishes.
-The flexible tether on the Universal Inspection Head enables exact positioning of the Lucent lighting – this facilitates obtaining precise results for every contact angle measurement.
-The archerfish relies on instinct for fine tuning it’s aim – at Brighton Science, we have created complex algorithms to recreate, in real time, the ability for precise targeting on surfaces.
-The benefit to you?
-Consistent, repeatable and trusted results that will clearly indicate when your surfaces have been adequately prepared for bonding.
+The flexible tether on the Universal Inspection Head enables the exact positioning of the Lucent lighting – this facilitates obtaining precise results for every contact angle measurement.
+The archerfish relies on instinct for fine-tuning its aim – at Brighton Science, we have created complex algorithms to recreate, in real-time, the ability for precise targeting on surfaces.
+What is the benefit to you?
+Consistent, repeatable, and trusted results that will clearly indicate when your surfaces have been adequately prepared for bonding.

 The archerfish is capable of learning.
 If it misses its target, it will keep trying until it has optimized the aim, angle, height, and force of its waterjet to capture its prey.
 Researchers have confirmed the archerfish’s ability to learn during controlled experiments.

 The process analytics included with the Surface Analyst product line incorporates the cumulative learning of Brighton Science's surface analytics experts.
-The process analytics will help your team develop customized workflows to enable them to consistently conduct perfect contact angle measurements.
+The process analytics will help your team develop customized workflows to enable them to conduct perfect contact angle measurements consistently.
 These workflows can be customized when new input requires refining the process for taking contact angle measurements.
-Multiple material profiles can be developed and each material profile can have its own process configuration.
+Multiple material profiles can be developed, and each material profile can have its own process configuration.
 Collectively, your organization’s growing institutional knowledge of how to capture surface energy to prepare materials for bonding can be leveraged via process analytics.